Kamal-M-Ali/TravelBot/README.md

 # TravelBot

 ## Inspiration
 I was interested in working on a chatbot after seeing the things ChatGPT is able to do.
-In keeping with the theme this year of 'Travel', I thought it would be fun to make a simple chatbot that can help you prepare for a trip.
+In keeping with the theme this year of 'Travel', I thought it would be fun to make a simple chatbot that can provide you with some information on a country.

 ## What it does
 You send a text message to a Twilio number, and after going though some dialogue, it will respond with travel information about the country you're interested in.